 - a.
-The horse will be scored 10 points control, position, and correctness - The horse will be scored 10 points for degree of difficulty and amount of work done
+The horse will be scored 1-10 points for control, position and correctness. - b.
+The horse will be scored 1-10 points for degree of difficulty and amount of work done.

-- + Getting up on cow close enough to control the circle - + Acknowledging the cow during circling and working willingly
+- + Getting up on cow close enough to control the circle. - + Acknowledging the cow during circling and working willingly.

-Lack of control in circles due to distance from cow Not acknowledging the cow or simply lack of horse's ability
+- Lack of control in circles due to distance from cow. - Not acknowledging the cow or simply lack of horse's ability.

-Roping
+Roping:

 - a.
-The horse will be scored 10 points for rating, position, stop and holding. - b.
-The horse will be scored 10 points for speed, and degree of difficulty - c.
+The horse will be scored 1-10 points for rating, position, stop and holding. - b.
+The horse will be scored 1-10 points for speed and degree of difficulty. - c.
 Rider may only throw two loops.
 A legal catch is one that the cows head passes through the loop.

-- + Rating and following cow to allow roper the optimum position to rope - + Stopping hard and staying in the ground during the pull
+- + Rating and following cow to allow roper the optimum position to rope. - + Stopping hard and staying in the ground during the pull.

-- Not tracking, not rating and not catching up to the cow - Poor stop - 4.
-Scoring Part 4 Overall Eye Appeal & Cow Sense (Maximum 10 points) - a.
-Eye Appeal:
+- Not tracking, not rating and not catching up to the cow. - Poor stop.